carolinewang01/rotate/README.md

     - Figure out how to return regret-maximizing teammates that don't sabotage

 ### Method Exploration:
-- OE-Lagrange:
-    - Hyperparameter tuning for lower and upper regret bounds, LM leraning rates
-    - Implement no-reset for BR and confederate; try decreasing the number of steps for the conf learning rate
 - BufferedPopulation
     - Try using regret-based scores
     - Try decreasing the population size / increasing ego agent learning time